gesquive/krypt/README.md

  - config file variable
  - default

-So any variable spekryptied on the command line would override values set in the environment or config file.
+So any variable specified on the command line would override values set in the environment or config file.

 ### Config File
 The application looks for a configuration file at the following locations in order: